You are here

-This course surveys American literature from the Colonial Period through the ninteenth century.
+This course surveys American literature from the Colonial Period through the nineteenth century.

 D: Later American Literature

-This course surveys American literature from the end of the ninteenth century to the present.
+This course surveys American literature from the end of the nineteenth century to the present.

 ENGL 245: Literature for Young Adults (3 hrs: Even Year Spring)

 Designed especially for prospective teachers of English language arts, this course acquaints students with the range of literature suitable for young adults (also known as adolescents).
 The course will also explore theories of and various approaches to teaching adolescent literature.